Protecting Junction Earthworks and Steel Earthworks

 Junction Endowment Fund – Donations Invited

 When Junction Earthworks was purchased on the auction block in 2014, one of the three Sellers, Barbara Herlihy, was inspired to help ensure that Junction Earthworks would be supported into perpetuity.
 She founded the new The Junction Earthworks Fund at the Columbus Foundation and seeded the account with an exceptionally generous donation of $50,000.
-The Arc and Barbara now invite others people who love Junction to follow in her footsteps.
+Barbara, now deceased, always hoped that many others who love Junction will follow in her footsteps.

 A gift to the endowment fund is a gift forever.
 Your gift remains permanently in the fund to produce annual interest income which supports Junction’s park operations.
-Our goal is to raise $250,000, producing enough income to sustainably run the modest but necessary operations of the park such as trail maintenance and earthworks mowing.
-Current balance is $60,600.
+Our long term goal is to raise $500,000 in the Junction Stewardship Fund, producing enough income to sustainably run the modest but necessary operations of the park.
 Click here to read Barbara’s inspiring announcement of the fund, a short speech which drew a standing ovation from the 200 attendees at the 2014 Arc Donor Gathering.
-To make a donation, click here and specify your wish for your gift to go to the Endowment Fund, or send it directly to the Columbus Foundation with a note of your intent.
-Be sure to include the name of the fund.
+To make a donation, click here and specify your wish for your gift to go to the Junction Endowment Fund.